oracle/weblogic-kubernetes-operator/documentation/4.0/content/samples/domains/model-in-image/initial.md

 In this use case, you set up an initial WebLogic domain.
 This involves:

+  - Creating an auxiliary image with:
     - A WDT archive ZIP file that contains your applications.
     - A WDT model that describes your WebLogic configuration.
-  - A container image that contains your WDT model files and archive.
+    - A WDT install that contains the binaries for running WDT.
   - Creating secrets for the domain.
-  - Creating a Domain YAML file for the domain that references your Secrets and image.
+  - Creating a Domain YAML file for the domain that references your Secrets, auxiliary image, and a WebLogic image.

 After the Domain is deployed, the operator starts an 'introspector job' that converts your models into a WebLogic configuration, and then passes this configuration to each WebLogic Server in the domain.

 {{% notice note %}}
 Perform the steps in [Prerequisites for all domain types]({{< relref "/samples/domains/model-in-image/prerequisites.md" >}}) before performing the steps in this use case.
 If you are taking the `JRF` path through the sample, then substitute `JRF` for `WLS` in your image names and directory paths.
-Also note that the JRF-v1 model YAML file differs from the WLS-v1 YAML file (it contains an additional `domainInfo -> RCUDbInfo` stanza).
+Also note that the JRF-AI-v1 model YAML file differs from the WLS-AI-v1 YAML file (it contains an additional `domainInfo -> RCUDbInfo` stanza).
 {{% /notice %}}

 #### Image creation - Introduction

-The goal of the initial use case 'image creation' is to demonstrate using the WebLogic Image Tool to create an image named `model-in-image:WLS-v1` from files that you will stage to `/tmp/mii-sample/model-images/model-in-image:WLS-v1/`.
+The goal of the initial use case 'image creation' step is to demonstrate using the WebLogic Image Tool to create an auxiliary image named `model-in-image:WLS-AI-v1` from files that you will stage to `/tmp/mii-sample/model-images/model-in-image__WLS-AI-v1/`.
 The staged files will contain a web application in a WDT archive, and WDT model configuration for a WebLogic Administration Server called `admin-server` and a WebLogic cluster called `cluster-1`.

+A Model in Image domain usually supplies one or more auxiliary images with:
-Overall, a Model in Image image must contain a WebLogic installation and a WebLogic Deploy Tooling installation in its `/u01/wdt/weblogic-deploy` directory.
-In addition, if you have WDT model archive files, then the image must also contain these files in its `/u01/wdt/models` directory.
-Finally, an image optionally may also contain your WDT model YAML file and properties files in the same `/u01/wdt/models` directory.
-If you do not specify a WDT model YAML file in your `/u01/wdt/models` directory, then the model YAML file must be supplied dynamically using a Kubernetes ConfigMap that is referenced by your Domain `spec.model.configMap` field.
+- A WebLogic Deploy Tooling installation (expected in an image's `/auxiliary/weblogic-deploy` directory by default).
+- WDT model YAML, property, and archive files (expected in directory `/auxiliary/models` by default).

+If you do not specify a WDT model YAML file in an auxiliary image, then the model YAML file can alternately be supplied dynamically using a Kubernetes ConfigMap that is referenced by your Domain `spec.model.configMap` field.
 We provide an example of using a model ConfigMap later in this sample.

-Here are the steps for creating the image `model-in-image:WLS-v1`:
+Here are the steps for creating the image `model-in-image:WLS-AI-v1`:

 - [Understanding your first archive](#understanding-your-first-archive)
 - [Staging a ZIP file of the archive](#staging-a-zip-file-of-the-archive)